 Taking your cat for yearly checkups is vital in keeping your cat healthy.
 For kitten owners, ensure you bring your kitten to the vet for the necessary vaccines.

 One vaccine that helps to reduce the risk of developing a URI is the Feline Viral Rhinotracheitis vaccine or the FVRCP vaccine.
 Kittens should receive this vaccine every three to four weeks until they reach 16–20 weeks of age.
-These booster shots train the immune system to recognize the vaccine so that the immune system can fight off future infection.
+These booster shots train the immune system to recognize the vaccine so that the immune system can fight off future infections.
 When a cat reaches 16 weeks, a final booster shot should be given after 1 year.
 After that, it should be administered every 3 years.

 For multiple cat owners, if one cat is sick, you should quarantine the sick cat away from the healthy ones for at least 2 weeks.
 Do not allow your other cats to share food bowls, water bowls, litter boxes, toys, or bedding, as this increases the risk of spreading the virus.
 Wash your hands thoroughly after touching your sick cat, and possibly even change your clothes.